 #4.
 You Will Learn A Great Deal About Nunavut Culture

 A trip to Nunavut means an immediate lesson on Arctic Canadian culture from the second you sit down in the plane.
-Yes, the airline magazines discussed Nunavut culture and the woes natives have undergone for centuries at the hands of foreign governments as well as their triumphs and successes.
-If you travel to Naujatt like we did, you will meet friendly Aivilingmiut (‘people of the Walrus place’) natives, direct descendants of the ancient Thule people with a 95% Inuit ethnic distribution.
+Yes, the airline magazines discussed Nunavut culture and the woes Inuit have undergone for centuries at the hands of foreign governments as well as their triumphs and successes.
+If you travel to Naujaat like we did, you will meet friendly Aivilingmiut (‘people of the Walrus place’), direct descendants of the ancient Thule people with a 95% Inuit ethnic distribution.

-The languages spoken in Naujatt and in much of Nunavut are Inuktitut and English.
-The locals in Naujatt were perfectly fluent in both languages, save a few of the older adults.
+The languages spoken in Naujaat and in much of Nunavut are Inuktitut and English.
+The locals in Naujaat were perfectly fluent in both languages, save a few of the older adults.
 We loved learning about the Nunavut hunting culture from our guide Solomon.
-He told us that Nunavut natives are appalled by factory farming and hunting for sport that much of North America loves to partake in.
+He told us that the Inuit are appalled by factory farming and hunting for sport that much of North America loves to partake in.
 No, in Nunavut, locals hunt out of necessity and use every part of the animal.
-One whale hunted by locals in Naujattcan last the entire community and surrounding communities up to two years of food!
-Animal skins and horns are used for bedding, winter clothing, carvings and more and Nunavut locals have a great respect for animals.
+One whale hunted by locals in Naujaat can last the entire community and surrounding communities up to two years of food!
+Animal skins and horns are used for bedding, winter clothing, carvings and more and Inuit have a great respect for animals.